Neil found the killer combination of the right teleprompter, the right operator, and the right training.

 As President, Neil is responsible that you are extremely happy with your event.
 Please contact him with any concerns about our equipment or crew

 Charlie Kuttner left the high tech world to make movies.
 He’s worked every position in camera, lighting, and sound departments, as well as a rental house camera technician, production manager, studio manager, assistant director, editor, and post production supervisor.
 Someone on your crew has probably worked with him.
 Charlie’s attention to detail and quick edits on set have our teleprompting clients requesting his services again and again.

 Jason LaBatt has held a number of production positions over the years and cites teleprompter operator as one of his favorites.
 Whether working in a corporate, commercial, or live event environment—with anyone from a staffer to the Cookie Monster to Michelle Obama—he brings a positive attitude and a calm demeanor to productions.

 Thom Tanner lives near the mountains and covers Sacramento and Reno, working with clients such as UC Davis and Warren Haynes.
-He’s been a mechanical engineer for 27 years involved with DoD research and medical devices but also enjoys inventing products, rock climbing, surfing, exploring, and mountain biking.
+He’s been a mechanical engineer for 29 years involved with DoD research and medical devices.
+This proud father enjoys inventing products, rock climbing, surfing, exploring, and mountain biking.
 Thom volunteers with Big Brothers, Big Sisters and the Special Olympics as an EMT.
-His idol is the inventor Thomas Edison.
-Thom’s first major invention is the TeleStepper, already purchased by Apple, the White House, and used worldwide.
+His idol is Thomas Edison.
+Thom’s first major invention is the TeleStepper, already purchased by Apple, the U.N., the White House, and used worldwide.

-Zak Eby is the son of two Bay Area events legends.
+Zak Eby is the son of two San Francisco live-event legends.
 He’s put in a lot of hours with Local 16 and has a ton of experience in all areas of production.
 He’s awesome and will likely lend a skilled hand in other departments just because he sees the need.